A NFL coach giving a half time talk to his player. Stock Chart are in the background

 I have compiled a trading gameplan outline below, which involves a series of questions you should have answered BEFORE YOU ENTER ANY TRADE!
 This will help remove emotions as trading often gets heated.

 I doubt you will answer these questions optimally the first time you do it.
 But it's all about trial and error, about the 10th or 15th time you compose your gameplan from the questions below you will see it's much different than what you originally came up with.
 Why?
-Because of experience, and you're forced to think about your trades in ways you were not before!
+Because of experience, you're forced to think about your trades in ways you were not before!

 Below are the questions that when answered become a solid trading game plan.
 Preferably write this down, and answer these questions for each trade going forward.
 Make sure to review each game plan and figure out what went wrong and what went right as you continue to make trades in the market.